ebba-blomdahl/Thesis/README.md

-# All code used for the thesis for program Master of Statistics and Data science in June 2025
+## All code used for the thesis for program Master of Statistics and Data science in June 2025

-# Effect of Higher-Order Variables on Prediction Model Heterogeneity --- A Case Study: Ovarian Cancer
+## Effect of Higher-Order Variables on Prediction Model Heterogeneity --- A Case Study: Ovarian Cancer

 This project investigates how higher-order variables—such as center type and disease prevalence—affect the heterogeneity of clinical prediction models.
 The study uses ovarian cancer as a case example and evaluates how model performance varies across healthcare centers.

-Authou: Ebba Blomdahl and Linwei
+### Authours: Ebba Blomdahl and Linwei

 ---

 ## 1. Data Generation